SotirisKak/sotiriskak.github.io/_pages/about.md

 - *09/2023* - Internship project with Ansys featured on the [developer's portal](https://developer.ansys.com/blog/biomedical-catheter-design-analysis).

-- *08/2023* - I'll return at [Ansys](https://www.ansys.com/) for a second rotation, as a Computational Mechanics intern, during Fall 2023.
+- *08/2023* - I'll return to [Ansys](https://www.ansys.com/) for a second rotation, as a Computational Mechanics intern, during Fall 2023.

 - *07/2023* - Our study on the mechanics of embedded, discrete fiber networks is now available as a [preprint](https://engrxiv.org/preprint/view/3112/5680).